Predicates

 In this case, the mode directive tells the user that a valid call can still throw an error (there may be e.g. a permission error opening the specified source or sink).

-Note that some predicates have more than one valid mode implying several mode directives.
-For example, to document the possible use modes of the ISO Prolog atom_concat/3 built-in predicate we would write:
+Some predicates have more than one valid mode, thus implying several mode directives.
+For example, to document the possible use modes of the standard atom_concat/3 predicate we would write:

 :- mode(atom_concat(?atom, ?atom, +atom), one_or_more).